 So much for the theory.
-Auditing, however, is not a neutral technology, but the auditor is an independent economic actor reacting to his own incentive structure.
-Thus, the auditor in turn creates agency cost.16 First, the auditor might "shirk", i.e. by not conducting the audit with the thoroughness demanded by generally accepted auditing standards (GAAS).17 In this case, the problem is one of what is called "audit quality" in accounting terminology.
-Second, the auditor might collude with management to the detriment of outsiders18, e.g. by failing to report a violation of generally accepted accounting principles (GAAP).
+Auditing, however, is not a neutral technology because the auditor is an independent economic actor reacting to his own incentive structure.
+Thus, the auditor in turn creates agency costs.21 First, the auditor might "shirk" (i.e., by not conducting the audit with the thoroughness demanded by generally accepted auditing standards (GAAS)).22 In this case, the problem is one of what is called "audit quality" in accounting terminology.23 Second, the auditor might collude with management to the detriment of outsiders24 (e.g., by failing to report a violation of generally accepted accounting principles (GAAP)).
 In this case, the issue is one of "auditor independence."